• Skip to main content

 • ×

-Poetry Writing Challenge {Final Week} - Hyperbole and Haiku
+Poetry Writing Challenge (Week 4) - Hyperbole and Haiku

 • Facebook

-I find myself suddenly chatting with the boys about the poetry topic of the week in those hard to fill moments like getting ready for bed, walking home from school, as well as our usual family dinner time.
+As stated in the introduction to the challenge, completing the assignments can be done spontaneously, which is exactly what happened in our household.
+Throughout the past few weeks find myself suddenly chatting with the boys about the chosen poetry topic in those hard to fill moments like getting ready for bed, walking home from school, as well as family dinner time.

 • Week 1: Simile and Acrostic